cabforum/smime/SBR.md

 The CA MUST collect and verify the following information, at a minimum, when the `subject:organizationName` attribute is included in Certificates for Applicants:

 1. the Applicant's formal legal name and legal existence;
-2.	a unique identifier for the Applicant's Organization (unless such identifier does not exist).
+2. a unique identifier for the Applicant's Organization (unless such identifier does not exist);
 3. the address of the Applicant's Place of Business to be included in the Certificate; and
-4. authority and approval of an authorised representative or their delegate for the Certificate to be issued.
+4. authority and approval of an authorized representative or their delegate for the Certificate to be issued.

 #### 3.2.3.1 Verification of organization name and legal existence